Norodom Sihanouk: Early life and first reign

 Norodom Sihanouk was the only child born of the union between Norodom Suramarit and Sisowath Kossamak.
 His parents, who heeded the Royal Court Astrologer's advice that he risked dying at a young age if he was raised under parental care, placed him under the care of Kossamak's grandmother, Pat.
 When Pat died, Kossamak brought Sihanouk to live with his paternal grandfather, Norodom Sutharot.
 Sutharot delegated parenting responsibilities to his daughter, Norodom Ket Kanyamom.

 Sihanouk received his primary education at the François Baudoin school and Nuon Moniram school in Phnom Penh.
-During this time, he received financial support from his maternal grandfather, Sisowath Monivong, to head an amateur performance troupe and soccer team.
+During this time, he received financial support from his maternal grandfather, Sisowath Monivong, to head an amateur performance troupe and football team.
 In 1936, Sihanouk was sent to Saigon, where he pursued his secondary education at Lycée Chasseloup Laubat, a boarding school.